 Electronic Shutter

-Electronic Shutter (n.)
-A digital method of controlling exposure time by electronically switching the camera sensor on and off to capture light, eliminating the need for physical moving parts found in mechanical shutters.
+Electronic Shutter (n.) is a digital method of controlling exposure time by electronically switching the camera sensor on and off to capture light, eliminating the need for physical moving parts found in mechanical shutters.
 All smartphones and most action cameras use electronic shutters exclusively.

 Why It Matters for Mobile Photography

 Your phone’s electronic shutter is why it can shoot silently, capture 100+ photos in burst mode without wearing out, and record video seamlessly.
-Unlike mechanical shutters that physically open and close, electronic shutters have no moving parts to break, making them perfect for the millions of photos mobile photographers take.
-They enable incredibly fast shutter speeds (up to 1/32000s on some phones) impossible with mechanical systems.
-However, electronic shutters can cause rolling shutter effect – that jello-like distortion when panning quickly or shooting fast-moving subjects.
-High-end phones use faster sensor readout speeds to minimize this issue.
-The electronic shutter also enables features like HDR photography, where multiple exposures happen near-instantaneously.
+Unlike mechanical shutters that physically open and close, electronic shutters have no moving parts to break, making them perfect for the millions of photos mobile photographers take every day.

 Sebastian Chase